 While bankruptcies have been on increase nationally, Rochester-area bankruptcy filings have been declining during the last month and for the year to date.

-The October total of 254 bankruptcy petitions filed in the Western District’s nine-county Rochester region was lower than 323 filings in October 2009, which totaled 323 a year ago.
-Filings in the first ten months totaled 2,708 locally versus 2,965 during the same period in 2009.
+The January total of 434 bankruptcy petitions filed in the Western District’s nine-county Rochester region was lower than 540 filings in January 2010.

-The October filings consisted of 173 Chapter 7 Bankruptcy petitions and 81 Chapter 13 Bankruptcies.
+The January filings in Rochester consisted of 88 consumer Chapter 7 Bankruptcy petitions and 54 consumer Chapter 13 Bankruptcies.
 In Chapter 7 Bankruptcy, often referred to as “liquidation bankruptcy”, debtors, subject to available exemptions, may have to liquidate assets to pay creditors part or all of what they owe.
 In Chapter 13 Bankruptcy, otherwise referred to as a “repayment plan”, the debtors submit a proposed repayment plan to pay creditors part or all of what they owe over time without liquidating assets.

 The Western District’s Rochester region encompasses the counties of Monroe, Ontario, Wayne, Livingston, Seneca, Yates, Steuben, Schuyler, and Chemung.